cookiecutter/cookiecutter-django/docs/deployment-with-docker.rst

    docker-compose scale django=4
    docker-compose scale celeryworker=2

-.. warning:: Don't run the scale command on postgres, celerybeat, certbot.
+.. warning:: Don't run the scale command on postgres, celerybeat, certbot, or nginx.

 If you have errors, you can always check your stack with `docker-compose`.
 Switch to your projects root directory and run::